 Sometimes a lifestyle change is the only route to ending a spending habit that you cannot afford.
 When it comes to your home, downsizing may be in order particularly if you are an empty nester.
 Do you rent a storage unit?
 You may want to consider moving into a bigger house or donating or selling some of your stuff.
 Adjusting your lifestyle to prioritize and budget for the things you want puts you in the driver’s seat to living a happier and healthier life.

 Think about how many small purchases (under $5) that you make daily that don’t seem like much at the moment, but when all totaled, they can make a dent into your budget.
 Using credit cards or digital wallet services desensitizes us to the feelings of outlaying cash.
 When you start tracking expenditures, you create awareness of where and on what you spend your money, which drives personal accountability.
 There are many online tools and apps available to help you track spending, but paper and pencil work just as well, too.

-For additional tips and strategies for managing your spending, explore the rich content of our financial education tool Enrich.
+For more tips on how to manage your spending, explore the rich content of Allegacy’s financial wellness platform Enrich.